netchex/reference-architectures/docs/dmz/secure-vnet-hybrid.md

 ## Next steps

 * Learn how to implement a [DMZ between Azure and the Internet](secure-vnet-dmz.md).
-* Learn how to implement a [highly available hybrid network architecture](expressroute-vpn-failover.md).
+* Learn how to implement a [highly available hybrid network architecture][ra-vpn-failover].
 * For more information about managing network security with Azure, see [Microsoft cloud services and network security][cloud-services-network-security].
 * For detailed information about protecting resources in Azure, see [Getting started with Microsoft Azure security][getting-started-with-azure-security].
 * For additional details on addressing security concerns across an Azure gateway connection, see [Implementing a hybrid network architecture with Azure and on-premises VPN][guidance-vpn-gateway-security] and [Implementing a hybrid network architecture with Azure ExpressRoute][guidance-expressroute-security].